Who must appoint a data protection officer under EU rules?

 The duty under German law

-Companies must appoint a data protection officer if twenty people are permanently involved in the automated processing of personal data.
+Insofar as twenty people are constantly working with the automated Processing personal data, companies must appoint a data protection officer.
 The following elements must be taken into account here.
-The number of employees of a company can be included in the overall assessment.
-Employees who do not have access to data processing equipment used to process personal data, such as cleaning staff or assembly line workers, should not be taken into account.
-The status of the persons carrying out the processing in the company is irrelevant.
+The number of employees in a company can be included in the overall assessment.
+Employees who do not have access to data processing equipment with which personal data processed, such as cleaning staff or assembly line workers, should not be taken into account.
+The status of the persons processing the Processing in the company is irrelevant.
 It does not matter whether they are full-time or part-time employees, freelancers or temporary workers, as well as trainees, volunteers and interns, and the management also counts as one of the twenty people mentioned above.

 As a rule, the aim is always to ensure that one-off changes are not taken into consideration.

-The number of employees alone is not sufficient to exclude an obligation to designate.
+The number of employees alone is not sufficient to rule out an obligation to designate.
 The impact of the company's activities on natural persons also plays an important role here.
-If this is likely to pose a high risk to the rights of natural persons, a so-called data protection impact assessment must be carried out, i.e. the risks must be examined in detail and the measures that contribute to reducing these risks in the company must be taken into account.
-Companies that carry out processing that is subject to such data protection impact assessments not just once but more frequently must also appoint a data protection officer.
-If, for example, a petrol station only has to carry out a data protection impact assessment once for the installation of video surveillance, it does not have to appoint a data protection officer.
+If these activities are likely to pose a high risk to the rights of natural persons, a so-called Data protection impact assessment This means that the risks must be examined in detail and the measures that contribute to reducing these risks in the company must be taken into account.
+Companies that carry out processing operations that are subject to such data protection impact assessments not just once but more frequently must also appoint a data protection officer.
+For example, if a petrol station is responsible for installing a Video surveillance only has to carry out a data protection impact assessment once, it does not have to appoint a data protection officer.

-An obligation also exists if your company processes personal data for business purposes for the purpose of transmission, whereby business is not to be interpreted in the conventional sense, i.e. also includes activities that do not generate a profit but are carried out for a certain period of time.
+An obligation also exists if your company personal data on a commercial basis for the purpose of Transmission processed, whereby business is not to be interpreted in the conventional sense, i.e. also includes activities that do not generate a profit but are carried out for a certain period of time.
 In practice, this includes companies such as credit agencies that check the creditworthiness of individuals or companies that provide third parties with address data for advertising purposes.

-The fact that the data is transmitted anonymously does not constitute an exception to the designation obligation.
-If you process personal data for market or opinion research for customers, you must also have a data protection officer.
+The fact that the data is transmitted anonymously does not constitute an exception to the naming obligation.
+If you personal data for market or opinion research for customers, you must also have a data protection officer.

 The obligation under EU law

-In contrast, most member states of the European Union have not adopted any specific regulations regarding the DPO, meaning that only the provisions of the General Data Protection Regulation (GDPR, Article 37) need to be taken into account.
+In contrast, most member states of the European Union have not adopted any specific regulations regarding the DPO, so that only the provisions of the General Data Protection Regulation (GDPR, Article 37) must be taken into account.

-According to Art.37 para.1 lit.b GDPR, there is initially a designation obligation if the core activity of the company requires extensive regular and systematic monitoring of persons in the sense of observing their behavior (such as the click behavior of a user on the company's website).
+According to Art.37 para.1 lit.b GDPR there is initially an obligation to designate if the core activity of the company requires extensive regular and systematic monitoring of individuals in the sense of observing their behavior (such as the click behavior of a user on the company's website).
 The number of data subjects, the amount of data processed and the geographical scope of data collection as well as the duration must be taken into account.
 For this purpose, only processing operations that are either continuous or repeated and that follow a specific plan and organization should be included.

-Finally, it should be noted that the processing operations that are inextricably linked to the core activity must also be considered as one of the core activities, as in the case of healthcare services in hospitals, which are not possible without the processing of patients' health data.
+Finally, it should be noted that the processing operations that are inextricably linked to the core activity should also be considered as one of the core activities, as in the case of healthcare services in hospitals, which cannot be carried out without the core activity.
+Processing the Health data of patients are possible.

-There is also a designation obligation (Art.
-37 para.
-1 lit. c GDPR) if the core activity consists of the extensive processing of special categories of data or personal data relating to criminal convictions and offenses.
-In most companies, the processing of special data only concerns sick notes, certificates of incapacity for work, pregnancy (maternity protection) and (in the case of Germany and Austria) religious affiliation.
-However, these are not core activities and these processing operations can be considered minor, so that Art.
-37 para.
-1 lit. c GDPR can be interpreted as not applicable.
+There is also an obligation to designate (Art.37 para.1 lit.c GDPR), if the core activity in the extensive Processing special categories of data or personal data relating to criminal convictions, and Criminal offenses exists.
+The Processing In most companies, the processing of special data only concerns sick notes, certificates of incapacity for work, pregnancy (maternity protection) and (in the case of Germany and Austria) religious affiliation.
+However, these are not core activities and these processing operations can be regarded as minor, so that Art.37 para.1 lit.c GDPR can be interpreted as not applicable.

 Most companies can benefit from a data protection officer